twrighta/twrighta/README.md

 - 👋 Hi, I’m @twrighta
-- 👀 I’m interested in applying Data Science and Analytics for the benefit of society
+- 👀 I’m interested in applying Data Science and Analytics for the benefit of the environment
 - 🌱 I’m currently learning to use Machine and Deep-learning in Python through Scikit-Learn, TensorFlow and PyTorch libraries.
 - 🌱 I'm also learning t-SQL, Tableau, and QGIS